Lumenite/Neptune/readme.md

-# Neptune Kubernetes PHP Framework
+# Neptune Framework

-## Kubernetes deployment made easy for any project
+## Kubernetes Deployment Framework for Laravel Application

 > Note: Neptune is in development stage.
 Commands or APIs may change when a better solution is found.

 ### Documentation

-Please visit https://neptune.lumenite.net/ for documentation.
+1. The main purpose of Neptune is to manage Laravel or any other application by Release methodology.
+2. It standardise the deployment process and focus more to mimic production environment on Minikube.
+3. Full documentation is available here https://neptune.lumenite.net

 ### License